Skip to main content

 Therefore, the book of Revelation encourages us to live as Christians even in the end times.

-Authors of the Bible
+Authors and Languages of the Bible

-Needless to say, the Bible’s 66 books have therefore made the same be also referred to as a library of books.
+Needless to say, the Bible’s 66 books have therefore made the same be also been referred to as a library of books.
 Therefore, the Bible can be defined as a collection of 66 books.

 In addition, the Bible’s 66 books are the result of a process known as canonization.
-This is the process that was used to identify the inspirational books that were included in the Bible.
+The word “canon”, from which the word canonization comes, means rule or standard.

-- authorship (authority courtesy of being apostles and eyewitnesses),
+1. authorship (authority courtesy of being apostles and eyewitnesses),

-- period of writing,
+2. period of writing,

-- history and geography,
+3. history and geography,

-- authenticity (harmony or contradiction with the other books of the Bible),
+4. authenticity (harmony or contradiction with the other books of the Bible),

-- and inspiration (by God).
+5. and inspiration (by God).

 Apocrypha/Deuterocanonical Books